Kai Shin Kai

 About Kai Shin Kai

 The Kai Shin Kai is a traditional school of Aikido registered with the British Aikido Board and has Hombu affiliation membership.
-The organisation has twenty five member clubs; twenty are spread throughout Britain, two in Aosta, Northern Italy, one in Portugal, and two in the United States in Tampa, Florida, and Las Vegas, Nevada.
+The organisation has twenty five member and associate member clubs in the UK, two more in Aosta, Northern Italy, two in the United States in Tampa, Florida, and one in Las Vegas, Nevada.

 The KSK also uses the central base of Quarrendon and Meadowcroft Community Centre in Aylesbury HP19 9HH for major courses throughout the year using senior Instructors from within Kai Shin Kai and also inviting senseis from Japan, Italy and America.

 Quarrendon and Meadowcroft Community Centre is also used for KSK senior gradings 1st kyu (brown belt) and Dan (black belt).